revolist/revogrid-docs/blog/revogrid-pro-2.md

 Try it on the [Pivot demo page](/demo/pivot/) or read more on the [Pivot product page](/pivot/).

-## Gantt and Scheduling Move Into the Grid
+## Gantt Charts Move Into the Grid

 [RevoGrid Gantt](/gantt/) brings scheduling and timeline planning into the same product family as the grid.